rbalestr-lab/stable-pretraining/README.md

 `stable-pretraining` simplifies complex ML workflows into 4 intuitive components:

+### Data
-1. **data**: Your dataset must follow a dictionary-structured format where each sample is a dictionary with named fields (e.g., `{"image": ..., "label": ...}`).
+Your dataset must follow a dictionary-structured format where each sample is a dictionary with named fields (e.g., `{"image": ..., "label": ...}`).
 This ensures consistent behavior across all components.
 You have multiple options for creating datasets:

     - **HuggingFace datasets** (if available on the Hub):
     ```python